 A well-structured onboarding process tackles three factors that prevent great employee retention and productivity:

 A successful onboarding design and roll-out process must address these three emotions.
-You can ramp up your new hires quickly and retain them by addressing them successfully.
+You can quickly ramp up your new hires and retain them by addressing these factors head-on.

 Any sources of uncertainty can create a sense of fear that can replace excitement with dreadfulness.
 A structured onboarding process could minimize, if not eliminate, sources of fear.

-Finally, the dreaded isolation!
-One of the most critical factors in retaining your new hires is to provide them with a sense of belonging within your organization from day one.
-If your onboarding process fails to do so, and do so rapidly, you can expect higher turnover rates.
+Lastly, the dreaded isolation!
+One of the most critical factors in new hires’ retention is creating an immediate sense of belonging.
+If your onboarding process fails to do so (and to do so rapidly), you may experience higher turnover.

 Fear triggered by uncertainty and ambiguity, which results from a lack of clarity and isolation stemming from the lack of sense of belonging, is the ultimate recipe for onboarding disaster.